 \section{Thermodynamics of the cosmic fluids}

-Consider an expanding, homogeneous and isotropic Universe filled by matter (baryonic and dark), described by a pressure-less perfect fluid ($w=0$), radiation, described by a perfect fluid with a EoS parameter $w=1/3$ and dark energy, described by a perfect fluid with a EoS parameter $w=p/\rho c^2$.
-Homogeneity and isotropy imply that all physical distances scale with the same factor $a(t)$, called the scale factor of the Universe.
+Let us consider an expanding, homogeneous and isotropic Universe filled by (baryonic and dark) matter, described by a pressureless perfect fluid ($w=0$), radiation, described by a perfect fluid with a EoS parameter $w=1/3$ and dark energy, described by a perfect fluid with a EoS parameter $w=p/\rho c^2$.
+Homogeneity and isotropy imply that all physical distance scales with the same factor $a(t)$, called the scale factor of the Universe.
 Thus, the physical volume of the Universe at a given time is $V=a^3(t)V_0$\footnote{Here the index $0$ will denote the present time value of an observable and we will adopt the convention $a_0=1$}.
-In such a model the internal energy of the i-th fluid component can be written as
+In such a model the internal energy of the $i$-th fluid component can be written as

 Assuming a reversible adiabatic expansion, the first law of thermodynamics